MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 7. Build and link the application with the BSP.
 8. The application loads the external resource using `Font.getFont(String) <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Font.html#getFont-java.lang.String->`_.
 9. The font loader looks for the font and only reads the font header.
-10. (optional) The external resource is closed if the external resource is inside CPU addresses' space range.
+10. (optional) The external resource is closed if the external resource is inside the CPU addresses' space range.
 11. The application can use the font.
-12. The external resource is never closed: the font's bytes are copied in RAM memory on demand (draw string, etc.).
+12. The external resource is never closed: the font's bytes are copied in RAM on demand (drawString, etc.).

 .. note:: The simulator (Front Panel) does not manage the external resources.
-All fonts listed in ``.fontsext.list`` files are generated in the external resources folder and this folder is added to the simulator's classpath.
+All fonts listed in ``.fontsext.list`` files are generated in the external resources folder, and this folder is added to the simulator's classpath.

 Backward Compatibility
 ----------------------

 As explained :ref:`here<section.tool.fontdesigner.styles>`, the notion of `dynamic` styles and the style `underline` are not supported anymore by MicroUI 3.
-However, an external font may have been generated with an older version of the Font Generator; and by consequence, the generated file can hold the dynamic style.
-The Font Renderer is able to load these old versions of fonts.
+However, an external font may have been generated with an older version of the Font Generator; consequently, the generated file can hold the dynamic style.
+The Font Renderer can load these old versions of fonts.
 However, there are some runtime limitations:

 * The `dynamic` styles are ignored.
 The font is drawn without any dynamic algorithm.
 * The font style (the style returned by ``Font.isBold()`` and ``Font.isItalic()``) is the `dynamic` style.
-For instance when a font holds the style `bold` as dynamic style and the style `italic` as built-in style, the font is considered as `bold` + `italic`; even if the style `bold` is not rendered.
+For instance, when a font holds the style `bold` as dynamic style and the style `italic` as built-in style, the font is considered as `bold` + `italic`; even if the style `bold` is not rendered.

 Dependencies
 ============